carbon-language/carbon-lang/docs/project/pull_request_workflow.md

 parallel.
 Each of these should be its own pull request to facilitate our desire for small and incremental changes and review.
 Unfortunately GitHub has very poor support for managing the _review_ of these stacked pull requests.
-Specifically, one pull request cannot normally serve as the _base_ for another pull request, so each pull request will include all of the commits and diffs of the preceding pull requests in the stack.
+Specifically, one pull request cannot serve as the _base_ for another pull request, so each pull request will include all of the commits and diffs of the preceding pull requests in the stack.

 We suggest a specific workflow to address this:

-1. Create your initial pull request exactly like normal from a branch of your fork.
-Let's say you have a branch `feature-123` in your clone of your fork.
+1. Create your initial pull request from a branch of your fork, nothing special is needed at this step.
+Let's say you have a branch `feature-basic` in your clone of your fork, and that the `origin` remote is your fork.

-   Push it to your fork as normal:
+   Push the branch to your fork:

    ```
-   > git checkout feature-123
+   > git checkout feature-basic
    > git push origin
    ```

-   And create a pull request for it like normal:
+   And create a pull request for it:

    ```
    > gh pr create